neostoic/image_classification/README.md

 0. **preprocessing:** Includes code to preprocess the images and the reviews.
 0. **review_mapping:** Includes the code that maps a review to an image.
 0. `__init__.py`: This file is empty and it is only included as a requirement for all packages.
-0. `convnet.py`: This is the main script for the image classification algorithm.
 0. `keras.sh` and `lasagne.sh`: Auxiliary scripts that are used for job scheduling in a SLURM based cluster.

 ##Documentation